 Clay is in his second year of an undergraduate environmental science degree at Charles Sturt University in Port Macquarie.
 He dedicates both his studies and his spare time to helping protect and rejuvenate the country’s wildlife.
 Especially the koala population.

-He has been a tour guide at the Port Macquarie Koala Hospital since mid-2019.
+Working in environmental science, he has been a tour guide at the Port Macquarie Koala Hospital since mid-2019.
 It’s a chance to put into practice what he’s learning in his course, and to help with something he feels driven to do.

 “I’ve always been passionate about conservation and we are lucky to have the Koala Hospital in Port Macquarie.
 The work the team do there is quite literally hope in action for the awareness, protection and service of our precious koalas.”